Skip to main content

 What is phishing?

 Phishing is one of the more common cybercrimes.
-It’s when fraudsters send emails, texts or other kinds of messages that coerce you to click on a link.
+It’s when fraudsters send emails, text messages or phone calls to entice, trick or scare you into providing sensitive information or clicking on malicious links.

 They’re “phishing” for information – get it?
 If you click on the link, it’ll either install malware onto your computer or link you to what looks like a legitimate trusted website.
 Both are an effort to obtain your username, passwords, banking and account information and/or other personal information like your Social Insurance Number/Social Security Number, date of birth and an email address.